sectroyer/intel_opencl_haswell/README.md

 It is important to enable intel video cards and (for `sys_analyzer_linux.py` script) utils use flag.

 #### Step 2 (kernel):
 Unpack MediaServerStudioEssentials2017.tar.gz and from it you need SDK2017Production16.5.tar.gz.
+If you can't find MediaServerStudioEssentials2017.tar.gz you can usee SDK2017Production16.5.tar.xz from this repo which has all the necessary files.
 When you unpack this one you will find intel-opencl-16.5-installation.pdf.
 You can follow this procedure with one important distinction.
 Do NOT patch your kernel with `/opt/intel/opencl/kernel-4.4-xcode.patch`.
 This one is for Android, use `/opt/intel/opencl/kernel-4.4.patch` instead.
 Of course you can try porting those patches to newer kernel however easiest way is to simply switch to 4.4
 #### Step 2 (intel-neo):

 If you simply install intel-neo `sys_analyzer_linux.py` should output: